 Several federal work-study paid positions are available in the sustainability office for students interested in furthering sustainability on and off campus, the Transy Bikes!
 Program is staffed by student employees, and paid positions with the sustainability office are available most summers.
 Additionally, several students have completed academic internships in partnership with the sustainability office.

 Transylvania has two community gardens.
 A group of faculty, staff and students maintain an organic community garden behind Poole Residence Hall.
 Through a partnership with Seedleaf, Transylvania also helps maintain the London Ferrell Community Garden on property owned by Christ Church.

 The butterfly garden at the corner of Fourth Street and Broadway was the result of a student-led effort to renovate a space on campus.
 It consists of native plants selected for their ability to attract butterflies.
 The corner is a popular Lexington bus stop, and passengers enjoy the garden while waiting.

-The rain garden borders the back of Haupt Humanities building and was one of the first to be installed in Lexington.
+The rain garden borders the back of the Carpenter Academic Center and was one of the first to be installed in Lexington.
 It is designed to capture water runoff and allow it to soak into the ground.
 The plantings are native perennials, including little bluestem; lobelia; sea oats; butterfly weed; copper, yellow and blue flag iris; sensitive fern; dwarf sweetspire and oakleaf hydrangea.

 We recycle most materials, including paper, plastic, glass, aluminum, batteries, electronics and ink cartridges.
 We take bulk waste to a local company to be ground into mulch and other products, and pre-consumer waste from Forrer Dining Hall is composted through a partnership with Seedleaf.